-While young children may mean no harm, depending on the age of the kids, they may treat your puppy like a stuffed toy by poking eyes, pulling fur, chasing, picking up by one leg.
-Your youngster may want to kiss or try to hug a puppy and end up bitten when the puppy objects.
-A frightened or injured pup instinctively lashes out with bites and growls to make the scary situation go away.
+While young children may mean no harm, depending on their age, they may treat your puppy like a stuffed toy by poking eyes, pulling fur, chasing, or trying to hug or kiss the dog.
+A frightened or injured pup instinctively may respond by biting and growling.

 Provide a Safe Retreat

 Be sure your puppy has a canine sanctuary that’s off limits to kids.
-Even pets that adore children need private time and a place to go that they know they won’t be pestered.
-Make a bedroom, or the puppy’s crate and bed off-limits to the children, and supervise to enforce the rule if the children are too young to understand.
+Even pets that adore children need private time and a place to go where they know they won’t be pestered.
+Make a bedroom, or the puppy’s crate and bed, off-limits to the children, and supervise to enforce the rule if the children are too young to understand.

 Teach Kids Limits

-Ask toddlers to practice petting a stuffed toy or the child’s own arm or head.
-Young kids take the time to learn that dogs aren’t stuffed animals, and can be hurt and lash out from pulled tails or ears.
+Before allowing them near a dog, ask kids to practice petting a stuffed toy or the child’s own arm or head.
+Young kids should be taught that dogs aren’t stuffed animals, and can be hurt and lash out from pulled tails or ears.

-High pitched screams could potentially prompt puppies to aggress toward the child.
-Challenge children to a game, to see if they can talk in an inside voice that entices puppies to come near for pets.
-You can explain that just like children can get frightened of scary sounds, puppies can be scared and it takes very talented kids to know how to be pooch-friendly.
+High pitched screams, the typical way an excited child may communicate, could potentially prompt a puppy to become aggressive to a child.
+Challenge children to a game to see if they can talk in an inside voice that entices puppies to come closer for petting or treats.
+You can explain that just like children can get frightened of scary sounds, puppies can be scared and it takes very talented kids to know how to be pup-friendly.

 Ignore the Puppy

-When pups still act reluctant to approach, find a smelly, tasty treat the pet loves but ONLY gets from the child.
-While sitting on the floor, the child should gently toss the treat to (not At) the dog.
-Until or unless you’re satisfied the puppy won’t also nip the child’s hands, make sure that the treat gets eaten from the floor rather than the kid’s fingers.
+When pups still act reluctant to approach, find a special tasty treat the pet loves but only gets from the child.
+While sitting on the floor, the child should gently toss the treat to (not at) the dog.
+Until or unless you’re satisfied the puppy won’t also nip the child’s hands, make sure that the treat gets eaten from the floor rather than the child's fingers.